infinum/swift-style-guide/README.md

 let dictionary: [String: Any] = [:]
 ```

-* Prefer using guard at the beginning of a scope
+* Prefer using guard at the beginning of a scope (see example at Early Return)
 * Prefer methods within type definitions instead of global functions

 ## Patterns